JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 [//]: # (title: Liquid Glass in a Compose Multiplatform app)
 <show-structure depth="1"/>

+<web-summary>Step-by-step tutorial on adopting iOS 26 Liquid Glass in a Compose Multiplatform app
+by migrating navigation to native SwiftUI.</web-summary>

 [Liquid Glass](https://developer.apple.com/documentation/TechnologyOverviews/liquid-glass) is Apple's visual design system introduced in iOS 26, bringing glass-like translucency and fluidity to UI elements.
 To adopt it in a Compose Multiplatform app, you need a native SwiftUI shell, because